I. What is mobilization

-1. Well-organized mobilization: Make up for the differences between the establishments and the actual situations for the “standing forces” and the special manpower and weapons and equipment for each factory.
+1. Mobilization by actual manpower establishment plan: Make up for the differences between the establishments and the actual situations for the “standing forces” and the special manpower and weapons and equipment for each factory.

-2. Expanded mobilization: Make up for the differences between the establishments and the actual situations for the “reserve troops” and the weapons and equipment list.
+2. Mobilization by expanded manpower establishment plan: Make up for the differences between the establishments and the actual situations for the “reserve troops” and the weapons and equipment list.

-3. Personnel replacement mobilization: Appropriately supplement (replenish) the combat loss in manpower (equipment) for each standing and reserve force unit.
+3. Mobilization by warfare supplement plan: Appropriately supplement (replenish) the combat loss in manpower (equipment) for each standing and reserve force unit.

-4. Military service mobilization: Make up for the manpower needed to assist in wartime service for local self-defense or air defense during the war time or in the extraordinary events.
+4. Mobilization by auxiliary military service plan: Make up for the manpower needed to assist in wartime service for local self-defense or air defense during the war time or in the extraordinary events.

 According to the military requirement, to mobilize the reservists to full fill the temporary troops or Armed Forces shortage members.

 To strengthen the cross-domain integration function of the three combat power comprehensive coordination conferences, namely the Municipality/County/City Government’s Mobilization Preparedness Conference, the Combat Power Comprehensive Coordination Conference, and the Disaster Prevention and Rescue Conference, the Wanan exercise is conducted every year to drill skills in coordinating and integrating the prevention and rescue maneuvers for flooding, natural disasters, and battle situations.